Chadwick Boseman’s shadow looms large in Black Panther: Wakanda Forever – review

 Beyond the spectacle of Black Panther: Wakanda Forever, a single truth rings out: Chadwick Boseman was deeply loved.
 Ryan Coogler’s Black Panther (2018), intended to be Boseman’s solo debut as T’Challa, was a rare cultural game-changer.
 The film marked the most expansive and mainstream representation of Black talent in front of and behind the camera.
 And Boseman stood right at its centre, a force of charisma and introspection.

 These women all seek some serenity in their grief, but there’s little room for it here.
 Now that Wakanda has revealed itself to the world, nations seek out the source of its riches – vibranium, a metal stronger than any other.
-Wakanda may be able to protect itself, but the hunger of western powers is insatiable, and they scour the Earth for other sources of that same ore – which, in turn, leads them to intrude upon another secretive, wealthy nation: the people of Talokan, direct descendants of the Mayans who now live deep in the ocean’s waters.
-They are ruled over by a mutant referred to as the feathered serpent god K’uk’ulkan.
-To his enemies, he is known as Namor (Tenoch Huerta).
+Wakanda may be able to protect itself, but the hunger of Western powers is insatiable, and they scour the Earth for other sources of that same ore – which, in turn, leads them to intrude upon another secretive, wealthy nation: the people of Talokan, direct descendants of the Mayans, who now live deep in the ocean’s waters.
+They are ruled over by a mutant (Tenoch Huerta) referred to as the feathered serpent god K’uk’ulkan.
+To his enemies, he is known as Namor.

 Namor blames the late T’Challa for the sudden risk his people face.
 And to assure Wakanda’s loyalty, he demands its people aid him in his quest for vengeance against the MIT student incidentally responsible for exposing Talokan to the world – Riri Williams (Dominique Thorne, in a strong debut to the MCU), a tech prodigy set to receive her own spin-off series, Ironheart, on Disney Plus.
 There are many faces, both familiar and unfamiliar, to be introduced in Wakanda Forever.
 Whatever its personal aims, the film must continue spinning the web designed by Marvel Studios president Kevin Feige.
 In a strange way, there’s a similar feel here to the Star Wars prequel Rogue One.
 The 2016 blockbuster wasn’t quite sure how to introduce its gigantic roster of characters.
 The result desperately needed another few months in the editing booth, and yet it was completely satisfying on an emotional level.

 The key to Wakanda Forever, it turns out, is silence.
 Sometimes that silence is literal.
 Other times, Coogler intentionally slows the pace so that his characters are given room to process.
-Bassett, Wright, Gurira, perpetual scene-stealer Winston Duke, or any number of the cast, live authentically inside their characters.
-It’s in stark opposition to how these films (see: Andrew Garfield in Spider-Man: No Way Home) tend to work, where an actor’s work only feels impressive if they can – sometimes metaphorically, sometimes not – shout above all the noise.
+Bassett, Wright, Gurira, perpetual scene-stealer Winston Duke, and any number of the cast, live authentically inside their characters.
+It’s in stark opposition to how these films (see: Andrew Garfield in Spider-Man: No Way Home) tend to work, where an actor’s part only feels impressive if they can shout – sometimes metaphorically, sometimes not – above all the noise.

 ‘Black Panther: Wakanda Forever’ is out in cinemas on 11 November